nDenizhan/Mocha-Automation/README.md

  * Navigating around the tabs.
  * Entering the online exam sessions.
  * Interacting with the exam tools inside the live exam editor.
- * Acessing the admin pages.
+ * Accessing the admin pages.
  * Uploading and apparently completeing their exam sessions.